dr-jam/CameraControlExercise/README.md

 ## Description

-Your goal is to create several swappable camera control scripts for a top-down terraforming simulator.
+You aim to create several swappable camera control scripts for a top-down terraforming simulator.

 Here is the document covered in class that details the type of camera controllers you are to implement for this exercise:
 [Scroll Back: The Theory and Practice of Cameras in Side-Scrollers](https://www.gamedeveloper.com/design/scroll-back-the-theory-and-practice-of-cameras-in-side-scrollers) by Itay Keren.